Connect with others often

 Watch your language

-Our thoughts can impact our emotions which can cause physical changes.
+Our thoughts can impact our emotions which in turn can produce physical sensations.
 If you notice that you’re having a lot of negative thoughts (i.e., I can’t do this, I’m going to fail, etc.) try re-framing them into positive ones (i.e., I’ve prepared for this exam, I can do this, etc.) which can help you feel less anxious and may alleviate some of your physical symptoms.
 Need other strategies?
 Check out this Managing Your Anxiety self-directed workbook.

 Practice being present

-If you find yourself getting anxious about an upcoming exam, try doing a grounding exercise.
-This could be as simple as taking a few moments to breath in and out a little bit slower.
-You could also check out the TAO mindfulness library, join Mindful Moments on Wednesdays at 2:30pm, and/or Centering Prayer on Tuesdays/Thursdays at noon.
+If you find yourself getting anxious about an upcoming exam, try doing a short mindfulness exercise.
+This could be as simple as breathing a bit slower and more consciously (e.g., breathing in for a count of 4 and out for a count of 4).
+You could also check out the TAO mindfulness library.

 Take active breaks, outside if possible

 Being physically active and being outside in nature is linked to stress reduction so when you’re taking study breaks try to move around and get some fresh air.
-Check out the opportunities to get active through Athletics & Recreation – virtual Fresh Air 15 Mini-Series & virtual live fitness classes.
+Check out the opportunities to get active through Athletics & Recreation.

 Fuel yourself with whole foods